na--/ebook-tools/README.md

 You need recent versions of:
 - `file`, `less`, `bash` 4.3+ and ***GNU*** `coreutils`, `awk`, `sed` and `grep`.
 - [calibre](https://calibre-ebook.com/) for fetching metadata from online sources, conversion to txt (for ISBN searching) and ebook metadata extraction.
-Versions **2.84** and above are preferred because of their ability to manually specify from which specific online source we want to fetch metadata. _For earlier versions you have to set `ISBN_METADATA_FETCH_ORDER` to an empty string._
+Versions **2.84** and above are preferred because of their ability to manually specify from which specific online source we want to fetch metadata. _For earlier versions you have to set `ISBN_METADATA_FETCH_ORDER` and `ORGANIZE_WITHOUT_ISBN_SOURCES` to empty strings._
 - [p7zip](https://sourceforge.net/projects/p7zip/) for ISBN searching in ebooks that are in archives.
 - [Tesseract](https://github.com/tesseract-ocr/tesseract) for running OCR on books - version 4 gives better results even though it's still in alpha.
 OCR is disabled by default and another engine can be configured if preferred.
 - Optionally [poppler](https://poppler.freedesktop.org), [catdoc](http://www.wagner.pp.ru/~vitus/software/catdoc/) and [DjVuLibre](http://djvu.sourceforge.net/) can be installed for faster than calibre's conversion of `.pdf`, `.doc` and `.djvu` files respectively to `.txt`.